Choral Music Program

 8th Grade Applicants - Vocal Music Auditions

 Elizabeth Seton High School offers scholarships to dedicated vocal music students.
 Students can audition before our vocal music instructor to receive a music scholarship.
-Scholarships range from $300 - $1,200 for your freshman year only.
+Scholarships range from $300 - $1,200.

 Fundraising through the Music Boosters organization enables interested choir members to take private voice lessons at reduced fees via a reimbursement policy, working with a private teacher of their choice, including the option for lessons on campus after school.
 Choir students have gone on to pursue music and music-related degrees at Temple University, Catholic University, East Carolina University, Winston-Salem University, Towson University, and the University of Maryland.